AparmitSrivastava/todo/README.md

-trying to make a basic todo app i.e responsive for practicing React.js
+Creating a basic todo app i.e responsive for practicing and polishing my React.js skills and knowledge